A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Global convergence

-We now turn to the horizontal step $h_k$.
-Next this Lemma obtains the lower bound of the decrease brought by horizontal step $h_k$. \begin{lemma} Let Assumptions $\mathrm{(A1)-(A4)}$ and \eqref{rk} be satisfied.
-Assume that $h_k$ is computed by \eqref{tn} and $r_k^Tu_k=0$.
-Then there is constant $\kappa_{\rm qkh}\geq 0$ such that
+We now turn to the horizontal step $h_k$ computed by \eqref{tn} and satisfying \eqref{rk}.
+The following lemma presents a lower bound of the decrease brought by horizontal step $h_k$.
+We need a stronger condition on $\beta_k$ as follows.

+for some constant $\beta_{\rm max}>0$.
+Note that imposing a bound on the regularization is standard practice for adaptive regularization methods \cite{Cartis12,Birgin2017MP}. \begin{lemma} Let Assumption $\mathrm{(A3)}$ hold and $r_k^Tu_k=0$.
+Then there exists a constant $\kappa_{\rm qkh}\geq 0$ such that

 for all $k\geq 0$. \end{lemma}